thaddavis/crewai_and_agentops_script/video_script/1/5_adding_agents_config.md

 - `python src/our_crew_of_agents/main.py`

-- Ok we see something new being spit out which is great.
+- Ok we see a different error which is great.
 That means we fixed the issue related to the missing `agents.yaml` file

 ## Observe the error